The neobanking evolution

 Neobanks are changing the financial landscape by offering consumers a digital banking experience that is often more accessible and streamlined than traditional banks.

-In this article, we will explain what a neobank is and how it differs from traditional banks, explain the pros and cons, and set you on your journey to starting your own neobank.
+In this article, we will explain what a neobank is and how it differs from traditional banks, explain the pros and cons, and set you on your journey to starting your neobank.

 What is a neobank?